 Wow, what a day.
 Time to get some sleep so I can do it all again tomorrow.

-Alarm goes off, signalling the start of at least 10 minutes of me questioning why I’m awake at this ungodly hour.
-Eventually I’ll rush out the door, for my gym class.
+The alarm goes off, signalling the start of at least 10 minutes of me questioning why I’m awake at this ungodly hour.
+Eventually, I’ll rush out the door, for my gym class.

 6.00 – 6.30 AM